Was This Journalist Poisoned by Putin’s Private Army?

 In 2019, the journalist founded Anti Intox RCA, a local fact-checking website that countered disinformation, some of which emanated from Russian-backed trolls.
 He used the website, which says its mission is “to become the arbiters of the truth,” to point out Russian excesses in CAR, and got involved in movements to eradicate fake news.

 At the time of his death, Gbossokotto was a member of the Stop the On-dits (rumors) campaign spearheaded by Radio Ndeke Luka and the Fondation Hirondelle, a Swiss non-profit organization which provides media training and solutions in crisis areas.
-The respected journalist was also the coordinator of the Consortium of Central African Journalists for the Fight Against Disinformation (CJCLD) and the founder of the project Together Let's Save Democracy Against Misinformation.
+The respected journalist was also a coordinator of the Consortium of Journalists Against Disinformation, and the founder of a project called Together Let’s Save Democracy Against Misinformation.

 Gbossokotto took his campaign to the streets in 2020, just after Facebook reported that it had suspended accounts in CAR and a number of other African countries connected to “entities associated with Russian financier Yevgeniy Prigozhin.”
 He held events in Bangui along with like-minded colleagues to dispel the rumors and fake news that were spreading through social media and instant messaging apps, often disseminated by Russian trolls.
 His popularity in the country began to grow from there.